glborres-biz/deep-learning-intro/README.md

 conda env create
 ```

-Wait for the environment to create.
+Wait for the environment to be created.

 #### Activate the environment (Mac/Linux/Windows)
 ```